MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Install-and-Configure-Internet-Information-Services-for-Microsoft-Dynamics-NAV-Web-Client.md

 ---
-title: "How to: Install and Configure Internet Information Services for Microsoft Dynamics NAV Web Client" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: article ms.assetid: 890e4a5b-2f43-4cb8-bc7a-18261eaf8139
+title:"How to: Install and Configure Internet Information Services for Microsoft Dynamics NAV Web Client" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: article
+ms-prod:"dynamics-nav-2017"
+ms.assetid: 890e4a5b-2f43-4cb8-bc7a-18261eaf8139
 caps.latest.revision: 19
-manager: terryaus
+manager: edupont
 ---
 # How to: Install and Configure Internet Information Services for Microsoft Dynamics NAV Web Client
 This topic describes how to install and configure Internet Information Service \(IIS\) for the [!INCLUDE[nav_web](includes/nav_web_md.md)].
 To deploy the [!INCLUDE[nav_web](includes/nav_web_md.md)], you install the [!INCLUDE[nav_web_server](includes/nav_web_server_md.md)] on a computer that running IIS 7.0 or IIS 8.0.
 A website for [!INCLUDE[nav_web](includes/nav_web_md.md)] is installed on the IIS.